Luqman-tech/content-ops-starter/content/pages/projects.md

             borderRadius: x-large
             flexDirection: row
       - type: FeaturedItem
+        title: Sustainable Strategic Development for the Hummingbird Awards 2023/2022
+        subtitle: ''
+        text: >
+          Using the E-PIE (Environment, People, Innovation, and Economy) framework, we designed the Humming Bird Awards Kenya Execution model that allows them to not only plant trees but also boost the societal well-being of their participants.
+        actions: []
+        colors: bg-neutral-fg-dark
+        styles:
+          self:
+            padding:
+              - pt-8
+              - pl-8
+              - pb-8
+              - pr-8
+            borderRadius: x-large
+            flexDirection: row
+      - type: FeaturedItem
         title: >-
           C.S.R Strategy development for the Ndaradwa Partners in Progress (NPIP) to grow 6,000 trees 2020/2021